mariana-stefani/portfolio/README.md

 **Callout container**
 * In this container, the user will find a brief introduction about myself.

+**Callout Toast**
+* When the user logs in, creates, edit, update or delete a project and/or a skillset a toast message is shown on the top of the page.

 **About container**
 * In this container the user will find my profile picture, a brief description about me and my skillset with the percentages learned of each skill.

-**About Toast**
-* When the user logs in, creates, edit and/or update a project and/or a skillset a toast message is shown on the top of the page.

 **Skillset Progress Circle**
 * This progress circle will move accordingly to the percentage learned in each skill.

 **Projects Container**
 * In this container, the user will find the projects I have worked on recently.
-It contains a picture of the project in a desktop resolution along with a brief description of the project.

-**Project Buttons**
-* Below the description, there are two buttons that redirect the user to the project GitHub repository and to the live website.
-* If the user is logged in, three buttons will be shown to add, edit and/or delete a project.
+It contains a picture of the project in a desktop screen along with a brief description of the project and two buttons for the project's github repository and the project's live website.
+If the admin user is logged in, three buttons will be shown to add, edit and/or delete a project.

 **Contact Form Container**
 * In this container, there is a contact form where the user can enter his/her name, email address and send me a message.